 Start looking for internship ideas by browsing some of the sites listed below.
 Colby’s DavisConnects office can work with you to develop summer or JanPlan internships (including possible funding sources).
 DavisConnects can also help connect you with alumni interested in mentoring Colby students with specific career aspirations and help you explore a wide range of career options.

 These are only a few of the many possibilities open to anthropology students.
 Consult your advisor and check with Colby Career Services for more options.

 General Anthropology (some examples)

-- American Anthropological Association.
-Links to internship opportunities for undergraduate and graduate students.
+- See also this AAA Search engine for links to internship opportunities for undergraduate and graduate students.

 Human Rights, Diversity, and Community Organizing (some examples)

 - Colby in Malawi.
 Karen Clark, ’12 created this website to highlight some of the internship organizations in Malawi where Colby students have worked: Luzicare, Face-to-Face AIDS project, and more.

 - Azafady.
 Azafady’s aim is to help the poorest communities in Madagascar to empower themselves and develop in sustainable ways, increasing local access to health care and education.
 Azafady is looking for small teams of enthusiastic volunteers to take part in a dedicated lemur conservation program.

 - Center for World Indigenous Studies Internships.
 Reach out to the CWIS office about current listings.

 - Humanity in Action.
 A global human rights organization with diverse student opportunities.